Sevier County, Arkansas: History

+County seat

 The county seat has undergone several changes since Sevier County was organized.
 The first county seat was Paraclifta.
 After an area of Sevier County was carved away to become part of newly created Little River County in 1867, Paraclifta was no longer centrally located.

 Three members of a local prominent family—James, William, and Matthew Locke—offered 120 acre of land, and Royal Appleton offered 60 acre for the site of a new county seat to be named Lockesburg.
 A petition to establish Lockesburg as the county seat was approved by the county court on January 18, 1869.
 After a number of local citizens were unwilling to sell land for a route for the Kansas City, Pittsburg, and Gulf Railroad in the late 1890s, the route was laid down through what would become the town of De Queen instead of Lockesburg.
 In 1905, the county seat was moved to De Queen.